xenia1270/DH150/Assignment 6/README.md

 ### :white_check_mark: Brief summary of user-research, persona and three features in usage scenario
 This user-research is to evaluate the design of a healthcare site -- Healthline.
 Healthline is a healthcare website that provides health and wellness information.
 By collecting qualitative and quantitative data, we are able to get insights into how well the website supports users to accomplish their goals.
 The research will be based on Jakob Nielsen's 10 Usability Heuristics to identify design issues on the Healthline website.

-I use three personas, Cindy, Paul, and Doria, whose ages are in the range of 18 to 50 because this group of people are active internet users and they are more likely to use the Web for health information.
-They are designed as three different types of people with different family backgrounds, education, and occupations to examine how these people approach health information differently.
+I use three personas, Cindy, Paul, and Doria, whose ages are in the range of 18 to 50 because this group of people is active internet users, and they are more likely to use the Web for health information.
+They are designed as three different types of people with varying backgrounds of family, education, and occupations to examine how these people approach health information differently.
 The common feature is they care about their health and tend to use the Internet for health-related purposes.
 With three personas, I come up with three features to improve the website: Professional guides, Simplicity, and Accessibility.

 ### :white_check_mark: The purpose of this low-fidelity prototyping